Digital data has enormous value and can bring huge benefits to individuals, societies and to companies like Nestlé.

 But if data is not handled sensitively, ethically and with care, it can lead to profound disruption and interference in people’s lives.
 In our increasingly digital world, companies of a scale like our own have a responsibility toward data protection (preventing unauthorized access to the data we hold) and data privacy (safeguarding and using it properly).

-Our approach to data security is tied to our respect for the fundamental right to privacy, enshrined in the United Nations’ Universal Declaration of Human Rights.
+Our approach to data security is tied to our respect for the fundamental right to privacy, enshrined in the United Nations' Universal Declaration of Human Rights.
+Read more in our Data Protection and Privacy action plan (pdf, 800Kb).

 Recognizing privacy as a fundamental human right